Dallas activist Peter Johnson recalls early days backing MLK

 Whatever decision he made would set the course of the rest of his life.

-Today, the memories remain vivid as Johnson prepared to return to Memphis to commemorate the 50th anniversary of King’s assassination.
-Many accompanying him are longtime friends and activists.
+The memories remain vivid as Johnson prepared to return to Memphis this past week to commemorate the 50th anniversary of King’s assassination.
+Many who accompanied him are longtime friends and activists.
 Some have known Johnson since he arrived in Dallas in 1969 with no intention of staying beyond a few months.

 Five decades later, Johnson is the dean of civil rights activists in Dallas, dedicated to passing on the hard-won lessons of the civil rights movement to a new generation of students.